 Private Transfer from Beijing City hotels to Tianjin Xingang International Port.<br/>Pickup included

-Passenger Capacity
+Passenger Capacity & Vehicle Options

-5 seats Air-conditioned Sedan: 1-2 passengers
+5-seat Air-conditioned Sedan: Ideal for 1-2 passengers

-7 seats Air-conditioned Van: 2-4 passengers
+7-seat Air-conditioned Van: Perfect for small groups of 2-4 passengers

-15 seats Air-conditioned Minivan: 4-8 passengers
+15-seat Air-conditioned Minivan: Great for 4-8 passengers

 • Minimum numbers apply.
 There is a possibility of cancellation after confirmation if there is not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative or full refund